 jobTitle,worksFor,sameAs, and adescriptionof credentials.
 Schema.org docs at schema.org/Person. - Article or BlogPosting on every blog post, with

-authorreferencing the Person,datePublished,dateModified,headline, anddescription. - FAQPage on any page with a Q&A block.
-The schema is documented at schema.org/FAQPage.
-LLMs lift FAQ pairs verbatim into their answers, so the FAQ on this very post is doing AEO work.
+authorreferencing the Person, plusdatePublished,dateModified,headline, anddescription. - FAQPage on any page with a Q&A block.
+Documented at schema.org/FAQPage.
+Models lift FAQ pairs verbatim into their answers.
+The FAQ block on this very post is doing AEO work right now.

-- Service for each service the agency offers (rebuild, retainer, content engine), with
+- Service for each service the agency offers, with

 providerreferencing the Organization. - MedicalBusiness for clinical clients, with

 medicalSpecialty,availableService, andaddress.
-The Therapy Connections rebuild ships this on every condition page; specification at schema.org/MedicalBusiness. - BreadcrumbList on every nested page.
+The Therapy Connections rebuild ships this on every condition page; spec at schema.org/MedicalBusiness. - BreadcrumbList on every nested page.
 Trivial to add, cited frequently for navigation queries.

-A schema mistake we see often: shipping JSON-LD that references entities that do not exist on the page.
-The model cross-references the schema against the rendered HTML.
+A schema mistake we see all the time: shipping JSON-LD that references entities that do not appear on the rendered page.
+The model cross-references the schema against the HTML.
 If the schema names a clinician and the page does not display that clinician's name, credentials, and bio, the model treats the schema as untrustworthy and the entire page loses citation rank.
 Schema describes what the page contains.
 It does not invent it.

 Validation matters.
-We run every page through the Schema.org validator and Google's Rich Results Test before launch.
-A schema block with errors is worse than no schema at all because the model treats the page as untrustworthy.
+Run every page through the Schema.org validator and Google's Rich Results Test before launch.
+A schema block with errors is worse than no schema, because the model treats the page as suspect.

 For the migration path on existing sites with no schema, see WordPress to Next.js migration path and why mid-market companies keep getting stuck on WordPress.
 Most WordPress sites have plugin-injected schema with errors that have to be cleaned up before AEO will work.

 llms.txt is a proposed standard at llmstxt.org for a plain-text manifest at the root of a domain.
-It tells the LLM how to navigate the site and which pages to prefer when citing.
-It is the AEO analog of robots.txt and sitemap.xml combined into one human-readable file.
+It tells the model how to navigate your site and which pages to prefer when citing.
+AEO version of robots.txt and sitemap.xml combined into one human-readable file.

 The minimal llms.txt we ship on every AtlasForge build: